iPhoring/ComputerVision/BehavioralCloning.md

 - The size of the validation set is:11007(20%), height:160, width:320, channels:3
 - The number of classes/labels in the data set is: 1 class (Steering Angle)
 ### **Observation**
-While investigating this large dataset, I noticed some factors which I considered, can cause confusion and affect the training of the model.
+While investigating this large dataset, I noticed some factors which I thought, could cause confusion and affect the training of the model.

 ![image2](./examples/SteeringAngle.png)